Harikrishnanvkph/gas-booking-client/README.md

 I will let you know how the app flow be:

 Applies all
-\*{
+*{
-Operations\n are not only local they are actively connected to server and database to instancely provide the updated values }
+Operations are not only local they are actively connected to server and database to instancely provide the updated values }

 1. Log-In screen: